gravity-ui/date-components/src/components/DateField/README.md

 import {DateField} from '@gravity-ui/date-components';
 ```

 `DateField` component is a versatile and convenient input field specifically designed for date entry in React applications.
 With an intuitive interface and easy integration, it's perfect for any form that requires date or time input, such as event schedulers, booking systems, or data-driven reports.
-It can be controlled (if you set `value` property) or uncontrolled (if you set `defaultValue` property).
+It can be controlled if you set `value` property.
+Or it can be uncontrolled if you don't set any value, but in this case you can manage the initial state with optional property `defaultValue`.
 Component is uncontrolled by default.

 ## Appearance